huckiyang/Voice2Series-Reprogramming/README.md

 Tensorflow 2.2 (CUDA=10.0) and Kapre 0.2.0.

-- PyTorch noted: Echo to many interests from the community, we will also provide Pytorch V2S layers and frameworks around this October, incoperating the new torch audio layers.
+- PyTorch noted: Echo to many interests from the community, we will also provide Pytorch V2S layers and frameworks, incoperating the new torch audio layers.
 Feel free to email the authors for `further reprogramming collaboration`.

 - option 1 (from yml)